emqx/emqx-docs/en_US/changes/data-integration-4.4-to-5.1-incompatibility.md

 - [Get Subscriptions](https://docs.emqx.com/en/enterprise/v4.4/rule/get_subs_from_redis.html) features in EMQX 4.4 are removed.

-- Tablestore, DolphinDB, Lindorm, and SAP Event Mesh data bridges are no longer supported.
+- Tablestore, DolphinDB, Lindorm, and SAP Event Mesh data bridges are not supported, but SAP Event Mesh is in the product roadmap.

 - `EMQX Bridge` as a resource type is no longer supported.